fundraiser

 Presently Community Health Worker at UC Irvine

-We believe in a compassionate, equity driven, and trauma informed approach to leadership and program design.
-BIPOC communities are disproportionately represented among people experiencing homelessness in LA.
-At Would Works we strive to address racism and sexism by offering workforce development and financial support to this community.
+Due to a history of redlining, employment discrimination, and housing discrimination, BIPOC communities are disproportionately represented among people experiencing homelessness in LA.
+At WW we strive to address racism and sexism by offering workforce development and financial support to this community.

 Organization name